mdkashem/examProBdApp/README.md

     - to login as admin role
 - GET: /user/all
     - to see all existing users
+- GET: /user?id=
+    - find user by their id
+- GET: /subject/all
+    - to see all subject
 - POST: /user/create
     - to create new user
 - POST: /quiz/create